-K. Call-Up to Active Military Duty during a National or International Crisis or Conflict
+L. Call-Up to Active Military Duty during a National or International Crisis or Conflict

-Military Leave for Call-Up to Active Duty during a national or international crisis or conflict for employees covered by this MOU is governed by USM Policy VII-7.24 Policy on Call-Up to Active Military Duty during a National or International Crisis or Conflict for USM Exempt and Nonexempt Staff Employees on Regular Status (approved by the Board of Regents October 5, 2001; amended December 6, 2002; amended October 17, 2003) and is subject to all the terms and conditions set forth therein.
+Military Leave for Call-Up to Active Duty during a national or international crisis or conflict for employees covered by this MOU is governed by USM Policy VII-7.24 Policy on Call-Up to Active Military Duty during a National or International Crisis or Conflict for USM Exempt and Nonexempt Staff Employees on Regular Status (approved by the Board of Regents October 5, 2001; amended December 6, 2002; amended October 17, 2003; Amended September 10, 2004; amended June 18, 2010; Amended October 9, 2015) and is subject to all the terms and conditions set forth therein.

-L. Leave of Absence without Pay
+M. Leave of Absence without Pay

-Leave of Absence without Pay for employees covered by this MOU is governed by USM Policy VII-7.12 Policy on Leave of Absence without Pay (approved by the Board of Regents May 1, 1992; amended November 12, 1993) and is subject to all the terms and conditions set forth therein.
+Leave of Absence without Pay for employees covered by this MOU is governed by USM Policy VII-7.12 Policy on Leave of Absence without Pay (approved by the Board of Regents May 1, 1992; amended November 12, 1993; Amended October 9, 2015) and is subject to all the terms and conditions set forth therein.